 In the end, Ryan partnered closely with KP to maximize the site, find creative solutions to problems as they arose, simplify the facility and create a campus environment that would vastly update and improve the working environment.
 This included following the strict guidelines of Washington’s stormwater pollution prevention plan in order to protect the environment as much as possible during construction.

-The schedule was aggressive and the plan was complex, but Ryan was able to deliver Building B in April of 2016, and is on track to deliver Building A in November 2016.
-The two and three story buildings will also provide a gym, inside bicycle parking, a walkway link between the buildings and nearby access to public transportation.
+The schedule was aggressive and the plan was complex, but Ryan was able to deliver Phase I in April of 2016, and is on track to deliver Phase II in November 2016.
+The two- and three story buildings will also provide a gym, inside bicycle parking, a walkway link between the buildings and nearby access to public transportation.

 While Kaiser Permanente knew that their main objective was the creation of a world class campus, they were looking for more than a builder.
 They needed a trusted partner who could not only bring a sophisticated plan to fruition, but could also provide the financing options and market insights they were looking for.

 Ryan’s characteristic open book approach was the perfect fit.
 By understanding Kaiser Permanente’s specific business objectives—both current and future—Ryan could help strategize the entire lifecycle of the project from development to sale.
 This included an offer of partnership—Kaiser Permanente had the opportunity to contribute equity if desired, in exchange for a later share in the sale.
 With transparency and accountability at every stage of the process, Kaiser Permanente could make the decisions that would support the mission of their medical center, while advancing the goals of their business.
 In Ryan, Kaiser Permanente found more than a builder; they found a long-term strategic partner.